mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Function parameters are local variables inside the function.

-Functions cannot be overload based on their parameter types in order to create different implementations.
+Functions cannot be overloaded based on their parameter types in order to create different implementations.

 When consecutive parameters have the same type,